Rethes/3D_SnakeGame/README.md

 ## <a name="code-overview">Code Overview</a>

 - **snake.py**: Manages the snake's movement, growth, and collision detection.
 It defines the behavior when the snake eats apples, grows, or collides with obstacles.
-- **apple.py**: Controls the apple's appearance and random positioning on the screen.
-It ensures apples spawn at different locations for the player to collect.
+- **fruit.py**: Controls the apple's and powerups appearance and random positioning on the screen.
 - **walls.py**: Defines the positions and dimensions of walls within the game arena.
 It adds obstacles that the player must avoid.
 - **main.py**: Contains the main game loop that integrates the snake, apples, and walls.
 It handles user inputs, game state management, and renders the game screen.
-- **powerups.py**: Manages the appearance and random positioning of powerups on the screen.
-It controls the behavior of powerups when collected by the player.

 ## <a name="future-improvements">Future Improvements</a>

 - **Difficulty Levels**: Add different difficulty levels with faster speeds and more obstacles to provide players with varying challenges.
-- **Visual Enhancements**: Implement background images, different snake skins, and apple skins to improve the overall game aesthetics.
-- **Power-ups**: Introduce power-ups like extra lives, speed boosts, or other abilities to enhance the gameplay experience.

 ## <a name="acknowledgements">Acknowledgements</a>